-From its inception, the Sacramento Running Association has had a strong commitment to youth fitness through its monetary contributions to and leadership, management, and support for local youth fitness initiatives.
+From its inception, the Sacramento Running Association has had a strong commitment to community fitness through its monetary contributions to and leadership, management, and support for local fitness initiatives.
 The SRA Board has always believed it is essential to support running and runners because of the myriad of health benefits gained from running.
 As the running community grows, the overall health and well being of our community improves.
-This mission could not be more applicable to the youth in our community.

 The following charities share our commitment to community fitness and have CIM pledge programs geared towards improving the overall fitness of those in our community.
 Click on the links below to learn more about these programs.